Some novel constructions of optimal Gromov-Hausdorff-optimal correspondences between spheres

 \end{itemize} \end{lemma}

+\begin{proof} Let $C_a,C_b\subseteq\mathbb{S}^2$ be the circles of points of $\mathbb{S}^2$ at distance exactly $a,b$ of $p$ respectively; during this proof, we consider $q,r$ as variable points taking values in $C_a,C_b$ respectively.
+Note that if $a+b\neq\pi$, the points $q,r$ are not antipodal, so the segment $qr$ is well defined.
+By the spherical cosine rule, the function $f(t)$ is well defined, i.e. it only depends on the distance between $p,q$.

-\begin{proof} If $b<\pi/2$ then the closed ball centered at $p$ of radius $b$ is convex, so it contains the segment $qr$.
+If $b<\pi/2$ then the closed ball centered at $p$ of radius $b$ is convex, so it contains the segment $qr$.
 If $b\geq\pi/2$ and $a+b<\pi$, then consider a closed hemisphere $H$ centered at some point at distance $b-\pi/2$ of $p$.
-Then $H$ contains a point $r$ at distance $b$ of $p$, and any segment between $r$ and points $q$ at distance $a$ of $p$ is entirely contained in $H$, proving that $f(t)\leq b$.
+Then $H$ contains some point $r$ at distance $b$ of $p$, and any segment between $r$ and points at distance $a$ of $p$ is entirely contained in $H$, proving that $f(t)\leq b$.
+The case $a+b=\pi$ with $p,q$ not antipodal follows from continuity.

 Finally, assume that $a+b>\pi$, and fix some point $q$ at distance $a$ of $p$.
-The point $r$ can be any point in the circle $C$ of points at distance $b$ of $p$; as $r$ moves from the point in $C$ closest to $q$ to the the point in $C$ furthest to $q$, $t=d(q,r)$ increases from $b-a$ to $2\pi-a-b$.
+The point $r$ can be any point in the circle $C=C_b$ of points at distance $b$ of $p$; as $r$ moves from the point in $C$ closest to $q$ to the the point in $C$ farthest from $q$, the quantity $t=d(q,r)$ increases from $b-a$ to $2\pi-a-b$.